Kinde vulnerability disclosure policyLink to this section

 - Use only the Official Channels to discuss vulnerability information with us;

-- Provide us a reasonable amount of time (at least 90 days from the initial report) to resolve the issue;
+- Provide us a reasonable amount of time to resolve the issue;

 - Perform testing only on in-scope systems, and respect systems and activities which are out-of-scope;